tom-seddon/b2/doc/Overview.md

 endings.
 Note that this won't properly strip out Epson-style ESC control codes though!

-As when copying text, there are 3 text translation modes for copying the printer buffer text.
-See the Copy to clipboard section above.
+As when copying text, there are copy options available on the `Copy options` submenu.
+(See the Copy to clipboard section above.)
+One thing to note though is that delete handling is not as useful as with text output because 127 chars are stripped from the output unless explicitly sent using VDU 1.